nostalgiaantidote/hospitalsketches/README.md

 ### Places
 I have followed a similar method for places as for people:
 #### Fictional places created by Alcott
-- Named fictional places created by Alcott (even ones who are thinly disguised real places, such as "Hurly-burly House") are tagged with `<placeName>` with `@ref` to their entry in the Place List for real places.
+- Named fictional places created by Alcott (even ones who are thinly disguised real places, e.g. "Hurly-burly House") are tagged with `<placeName>` with `@ref` to their entry in the Place List for real places.

 #### Real places
-- Named real places (such as "Washington, D.C." or "Willards") are tagged with `<placeName>` with `@ref` to their entry in the Place List for real places.
+- Named real places (e.g. "Washington, D.C." or "Willards") are tagged with `<placeName>` with `@ref` to their entry in the Place List for real places.
 - Coordinate location of real places are stored in the Place List for real places.

 #### Fictional places Alcott mentions